alexander-koch/golem/README.md

 # Project Nemesis

-A functional programming language written in C.
+A programming language written in C.
 The language for the pure evil.

 (Still not clear if using Golem or Nemesis as Name for the language)